mastodon/documentation/content/en/methods/media.md

 POST https://mastodon.example/api/v2/media HTTP/1.1
 ```

 Creates a media attachment to be used with a new status.
-The full sized media will be processed asynchronously in the background
+The full sized media will be processed asynchronously in the background for large uploads.

 **Returns:** [MediaAttachment]({{< relref "entities/MediaAttachment" >}}), but without a URL\
 **OAuth:** User token + `write:media`\
 **Version history:**\
 3.1.3 - added\
-3.2.0 - add `thumbnail` parameter
+3.2.0 - add `thumbnail` parameter\
+4.0.0 - Smaller media formats (image) will be processed synchronously and return 200 instead of 202.
+Larger media formats (video, gifv, audio) will continue to be processed asynchronously and return 202.

 #### Request
 ##### Headers